swasti324/Data-Science-S25/challenges/c11-psaap-assignment.md

   - C_fp
 - What is the regression coefficient for `x`?
 What about the regression coefficient for `T_f`?
-  - x regression coeff is 1.657 x 10^(-26) (very close to 0 and thus very correlated)
+  - the regression coeff for x is 1.02
-  - The regression coeff for T_f is 7.475 x 10^(-1) (quite large and
+  - The regression coeff for T_f is -3.79e-4
-    thus not well correlated)
 - What is the standard deviation of `x` in `df_psaap`?
 What about the standard deviation of `T_f`?
   - The standard deviation for x is 0.2805
   - The standard deviation for T_f is 38.94204
 - How do these standard deviations relate to the regression coefficients for `x` and `T_f`?
-  - the p_value/regression coefficient represents how closely the input is associated with the output.
+  - the p_value represents how closely the input is associated with the output.
 The x is highly correlated with the output so its’ p_value is extremely small and its standard deviation is small for this reason.
 Since T_f is not well related with the output the standard deviation is quite large
 - Note that literally *all* of the inputs above have *some* effect on the output `T_norm`; so they are all “significant” in that sense.
 What does this tell us about the limitations of statistical significance